carissamelanson/tiy_assignments/final_project/final-project.md

 What are we doing right?
 A curated mentorship app does not currently exist in the Austin market, first of it's kind.

+Coffee Meets Bagel
+A dating app that sends a potential bagel/match daily, user can pass or take.
+Connects with facebook to match with friends of friends for better pairings.
+User can give bagels to friends.
+Users can earn beans/incentives with more usage of the site or have the option to buy more beans to unlock more features.

 ## SWOT Analysis